vuejs/vue-cli/docs/dev-guide/plugin-dev.md

 Prompts are required to handle user choices when creating a new project or adding a new plugin to the existing one.
 All prompts logic is stored inside the `prompts.js` file.
 The prompts are presented using [inquirer](https://github.com/SBoudrias/Inquirer.js) under the hood.

-When user initialize the plugin by calling `vue invoke`, if the plugin contains a `prompts.js` in its root directory, it will be used during invocation.
+When a user initializes the plugin by calling `vue invoke`, if the plugin contains a `prompts.js` in its root directory, it will be used during invocation.
 The file should export an array of [Questions](https://github.com/SBoudrias/Inquirer.js#question) that will be handled by Inquirer.js.

-You should export directly array of questions, or export function that return those.
+You should export a direct array of questions, or export function that return those.

 e.g. directly array of questions:
 ```js